wpwupingwp/novowrap/README.md

 for the data size, the assembly will be finished in minutes.

 The validation step usually could finished in less than one minute.
-If slower, please check the Internet connection since the program will query the NCBI database.
+If slower, please check the Internet connection since the program may query the NCBI database.

 The merge module could cost seconds or minutes.
 It depends on input data.
 Complex relationship of contigs requires much more time.

 # Reference
+As yet unpublished.
 # License
+The software itself is licensed under AGPL-3.0 (**not include third-party software**).

 # Q&A
+Please submit your questions in `Issues` page :smiley: